rayokamoto/cabinet/README.md

 * Music (or Audio)
 * Pictures
 * Videos (or Movies)

-More in-depth information is available in the [features documentation](/docs/features.md).

 ## Testing
 For testing, such as generating test files to sort, Python is used.
 Python 3.7+ is recommended.